LanaSina/chainer_prednet/illusion_viewer/Readme.md

 Source files are in the `src` folder.

-In `Constants` change the name of the output folder.
+In `Constants` change the name of the output folder (where image can be saved) and of the input folder (where the images that are displayed are).

 In `Starter` you can change the type of illusion that is displayed.